susmnty/ASL_Sign_Language/README.md

 This project translates sign language gestures into text using a machine learning-based hand tracking system.
 By leveraging Mediapipe for hand landmark detection and Random Forest Classifier for gesture recognition, the system achieves high accuracy in real-time sign translation.

 ## Objective
-The **Sign Language Recognition System** bridges the communication gap by translating sign language gestures into readable text.
+The **ASL Sign Language Recognition System** bridges the communication gap by translating sign language gestures into readable text.
 It assists individuals with speech and hearing impairments by converting hand gestures into recognizable words with high accuracy.

 ---